tomdee/calico-docker-prototype/L2RoutedPrototype.md

             HOST2=host_2
             for file in /opt/demo/felix.txt /opt/demo/felix/Dockerfile /opt/demo/bird/Dockerfile;
             do
-              sed -i 's/10.240.254.171/$IP1/' $file
+              sed -i 's/IP1/$IP1/' $file
-              sed -i 's/10.240.254.221/$IP2/' $file
+              sed -i 's/IP2/$IP2/' $file
-              sed -i 's/instance-1/$HOST1/' $file
+              sed -i 's/HOST1/$HOST1/' $file
-              sed -i 's/instance-2/$HOST2/' $file
+              sed -i 's/HOST2/$HOST2/' $file
             done

+3. The BIRD configuration assumes that you are willing to assign container addresses in the `192.168.0.0/16` range; if for some reason you need to use another range, you'll need to edit `bird.conf` in the (hopefully) obvious way.

-3. Build the four docker images, by executing the commands below.
+4. Build the four docker images, by executing the commands below.
 The fourth image is just a utility image that contains tools such as `wget`, `telnet` and `traceroute` - making testing connectivity easier - while the others contain real useful function.

         docker build -t "calico:bird" /opt/demo/bird
         docker build -t "calico:plugin" /opt/demo/plugin
         docker build -t "calico:felix" /opt/demo/felix
         docker build -t "calico:util" /opt/demo/util

-4. On each host, run the following commands (as root).
+5. On each host, run the following commands (as root).

         modprobe ip6_tables
         modprobe xt_set